DevilKo0l/headphone-ecommerce-web/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a modern and responsive ecommerce website for selling headphone.
-This is a full stack project using many modern technology
+This is a full stack, modern and responsive ecommerce website for selling headphone using many new technologies

 ### Built With
 The technologies I use in this project inclues: